 If you’re currently renting, but want to someday buy a home, you know that saving up a down payment is an important first step.
 Unfortunately, everyday life and its many expenses can make it hard to know how to save for a house — especially when you’re paying rent every month.
 The trick is to balance paying your rent and saving money at the same time.

-These days, there are plenty of free or low-cost budgeting apps that can help you toward your goal of buying a home.
-Take advantage of them, said Than Merrill, real estate expert, CEO and founder of FortuneBuilders.
+Right now there are plenty of free or low-cost budgeting apps that can help you toward your goal of buying a home.
+Take advantage of them, said Samantha Odo, real estate sales representative and Montreal division manager at PreCondo.

 Treat your down payment goal as importantly as you treat other bills, like rent, utilities or life insurance.
 In other words, create a bill for yourself and pay yourself every month, on time, suggested Kevin Gallegos, a vice president with Freedom Financial Network, which helps people meet financial goals.